 Samuel Brace on Castle Rock…

-Castle Rock, the new horror anthology series from Hulu, finished up its debut season this week, bringing to an end the tale of Henry Deaver and his hometown nightmare.
+Castle Rock, the new horror anthology series from Hulu, finished up its debut season back in September, bringing to an end the tale of Henry Deaver and his hometown nightmare.
 All in all, I think it’s fair to say that Castle Rock was a success.
 It wasn’t perfect, by no means can we call it an all-time great, but this was excellent TV nonetheless, comprised of a base-level quality that never dipped below very good and at times ascended to outstanding.
 Castle Rock, inspired by the deranged mind of Stephen King and his past works, sought to weave a new King-like tale and I am of the mind that it ultimately succeeded in this task.
 But let’s get into specifics, what worked and what didn’t?

 Let’s start with the good.
 Castle Rock, given that it’s designed to be an anthology series with each new season telling a different tale set in the wicked town of the show’s title, had to create a world that could sustain such an ambition.
 It seems to me that this was achieved quite splendidly.
 The town of Castle Rock has been established as a place of nightmares, where one awful thing after the other happens to its residents.
 This is achieved by references from characters of past events, spread across the centuries, and now via the atrocities we have witnessed through the prism of Henry Deaver.
 This town clearly has many disturbing secrets, and the evil here, though it’s somewhat ambiguous, is likely more than of man’s design.
 As a result, Castle Rock is the perfect venue to return to in seasons to come.
 The locations already visited, Shawshank prison, in particular, will become truly grim reminders of the nightmare previously experienced.
 It’s a very exciting prospect.